This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Paid-up capital information (min RM1 or max RM2,500)

-Shareholders/Directors need to have another person to act as witness and attest the declaration form with commissioner for oaths at his own state (personally visit the commissioner for oaths office for attestation).
-Thereafter courier back all original signed copies of incorporation documents to 3E for incorporation submission.
+Shareholders/Directors need another person to act as a witness and attest the declaration form with a commissioner for oaths in their state (personally visit the commissioner for oaths office for attestation).
+Thereafter, courier back all original signed copies of incorporation documents to 3E for incorporation submission.

-After your Malaysia company has been setup, you can start your business activities immediately.
+After your Malaysian company has been set up, you can start your business activities immediately.
 However, you may need to do some or all of the following if applicable to you:

 • Open bank